Otterwerks/Job-Application-Tracker/README.md

 ## Summary
 I wanted to build a project that would allow me to practice my development skills and also provide value once complete.
 This is a tool built with Django that gives users the ability to keep track of job applications and the status of those applications.
 Otter will render a visual Recruitment Funnel based on the stages of each application for the user as well as a chart showing the % stages of all applications across all users.
 I have created a public demo account to explore the project without having to register, use the link and credentials above.

+## To-Do
+- File uploads: resume and cover letter need dynamic file paths so that each application can store a unique resume and cover letter
+- Text field: find a way to preserve formatting of text from copy/pasting job post into text field
+- Search: allow search field to match against position and company
+- Add feature descriptions

 ## Technical
 Otter was built with the Django framework and Postgres.
 There are three main database models: User, Application, and Event.
 They are organized simply through foreign keys in that Events belong to Applications which belong to Users - where User is from the built in Django Auth.
 The UI was adapted from a free boostrap template I found called <a href="https://bootstrapmade.com/plato-responsive-bootstrap-website-template/">Plato</a>.